 The European Commission with its "Action plan: Financing sustainable growth" released in March 2018.
 The Action Plan encompasses 10 Actions, and the Taxonomy is at the heart of it.

 Is it only European?

-What Taxonomy is and is not?
+What is EU Taxonomy and what is it not?

 A list of economic activities and relevant criteria.

 Flexible in adapting to different investment styles and strategies.